|

 Several have asked me the difference in my position on divorce and remarriage and Olan Hicks' position, which many, who see the traditional view as unbelievable, have come to believe and teach.
 I shall endeavor to answer the question as thoroughly as I can in view of what I believe to be the truth, which is not a new doctrine but one that is believed and taught by disciples throughout the world.

-First, I learned from brother Hicks that the traditional position is contradicted by various passages in the New Testament (1 Thessalonians 4:1-3; 1 Cor.
+First, I learned from brother Hicks that the traditional position is contradicted by various passages in the New Testament (1 Tim.
+4:1-3; 1 Cor.
 7:1, 2, 7, 8, 27-28, 36), which make it unbelievable.
 I also learned from him how the traditional doctrine came about.
 I used to believe exactly as he does but after much reading and studying I have come to believe that the divorce and remarriage issue is much simpler than explained by brother Hicks.

 I. Hicks' view:

-In Matt.
-19:9, where Jesus said, "Whosoever shall put away his wife, except it be for fornication, and shall marry another, committeth adultery: and whoso marrieth her which is put away doth commit adultery," Hicks believes the word apoluo is properly translated "divorce."
+"Whosoever shall put away his wife, except it be for fornication, and shall marry another, committeth adultery: and whoso marrieth her which is put away doth commit adultery,"

 II.
 Hicks' view: